Emil Ruusuvuori: 2022: First ATP Tour final, top 40 debut

-2023
+2023: First Masters quarterfinal in Miami

-Ruusuvuori started his 2023 season at the Maharashtra Open in Pune, India.
+Ruusuvuori started his 2023 season at the Maharashtra Open.
 Seeded 3rd and last year finalist, he lost in the second round to eventual finalist Benjamin Bonzi.
 At the Adelaide International 2, he was defeated in the first round by qualifier Mikael Ymer.
 At the Australian Open, he lost in the second round to fifth seed and world No. 6, Andrey Rublev, in four sets.

-Representing Finland during the Davis Cup tie against Argentina, Ruusuvuori won both matches that he played beating Pedro Cachín and Facundo Bagnis.
-In the end, Finland won the tie 3-1 over Argentina to qualify for the Davis Cup Finals.
+Representing Finland during the Davis Cup tie against Argentina, Ruusuvuori won both matches that he played beating Pedro Cachin and Facundo Bagnis.
+In the end, Finland won the tie 3–1 over Argentina to qualify for the Davis Cup Finals.
 Seeded seventh at the Open Sud de France, he lost his second-round match to eventual finalist Maxime Cressy.
 In Rotterdam, he was defeated in the first round by top seed, world No. 3, and last year finalist, Stefanos Tsitsipas.
 At the Qatar ExxonMobil Open, he beat sixth seed and world No. 29, Dan Evans, in the first round.
 He lost in the second round to Jiří Lehečka.
 At the Dubai Championships, he fell in the first round to qualifier Christopher O'Connell.
-In March, he competed at the BNP Paribas Open.
-He beat 22nd seed and world No. 27, Roberto Bautista Agut, in the second round.
+Competing at the Indian Wells Masters, he beat 22nd seed and world No. 27, Roberto Bautista Agut, in the second round.
 He lost in the third round to 12th seed and world No. 14, Alexander Zverev.
 Seeded eighth at the Arizona Classic, he was defeated in the second round by Quentin Halys.
+At the Miami Open, he again beat 22nd seed, Roberto Bautista Agut, in the second round to reach back to back Masters third rounds in two weeks and only for a second time at this tournament.
+He defeated Taro Daniel in the third round to reach the fourth round for the second time at this Masters tournament.
+He went one step further and defeated 26th seed, Botic van de Zandschulp, in the fourth round, to reach his first Master quarterfinal in his career.
+He lost his quarterfinal match to 10th seed, world No. 11, 2021 finalist, and eventual finalist, Jannik Sinner.
+As a result, he moved to a new career high in the top 40 at No. 37 on 3 April 2023.